jhacken/ContrastiveExplanations_GenderAttribution/README.md

-# Repo to include scripts and data for LREC Submission

-Submitted paper: "What Triggers my Model?
-Contrastive Explanations Inform Gender Choices by Translation Models"
+# What Triggers my Model?
+Contrastive Explanations Inform Gender Choices by Translation Models

 ## Included in this repo
 Data